-Well, like I said, I’d already taken my stuff down a few months earlier, so I wasn’t too concerned with the notice.
-I let it go for the time being, and went to work.
+Well, as I said, I’d already taken my stuff down a few months earlier, so I wasn’t too concerned with the notice.
+I let it go for the time being and went to work.

 I put 2 and 2 together and began to suspect that this individual had requested my home address under false pretenses.
 My suspicions were later confirmed when John Borowski admitted that he’d sent him over to get my address.

 Well, as you might imagine, I was a bit concerned.
 Why did AutoReturn want my home address?
 My wife and daughter were home alone at the time, and I was more than 500 miles away.
 I knew I was a thorn in their side, but I had no idea what this company was capable of.